-But what of the environmental crisis?
+But What of the environmental crisis?
 That will be a test more severe than any other for business and industry.

-Is the business community ignoring the pollution of our atmosphere, the water we drink and the air we breathe, the wanton destruction of our environment?
+To the business community ignoring the pollution of our atmosphere? the mater we drink and the air we breathed the wenton destruction of our environment?

-There are those who would have America believe so.
-But they are dead wrong.
 They are wrong on the facts, and they are wrong in their approach to the problems involved in restoring our environment.

-I agree with those who set tough goals for industry to reach--who seek a pollution-free automobile engine by 1975 or '76.
+I agree with those who set tough goals for industry to reach-who seek a pollution-free automobile engine by 1975 or '76, Tristance.